ComScore

 Fiordaliso/Marcus Lindstrom/ Daniel de la Hoz/Getty Images

-Boredom happens to the best of us, and usually it’s just a passing feeling.
-However, it's not a condition to be trifled with—for example, a 2015 study showed that boredom can be so uncomfortable that humans will do everything from self-administer electric shocks to eat more M&Ms than usual, just to break up the monotony.
-Our advice: if the ennui has become unbearable, step away from the shocks and sweets and consider more positive actions instead.
-We came up with a diverse list of things to do when you’re bored at home that includes playing games and vacation planning just for fun, house cleaning (because you know you can't watch Netflix on the couch forever), creative endeavors for your inner Bob Ross, plus some outdoor activities that will get your blood pumping.
-Read on to find a boredom buster that speaks to you, and you’ll get your joie de vivre back, stat.
+They were not kidding when they said idle hands are the devil's tools.
+(My heart goes out to anyone who's ever been stuck inside with a bored 9-year-old.)
+But seriously, my own experience aside, boredom is not a condition to be trifled with—a 2015 study showed that boredom can be so uncomfortable that humans will do everything from self-administer electric shocks to eat more M&Ms than usual, just to break up the monotony.
+My advice: if the ennui has become unbearable, step away from the shocks and sweets and consider more positive actions instead.
+In fact, in my deep and dark doldrum, I came up with a big-bad list of things to do when you’re bored at home that includes playing games and vacation planning just for fun, house cleaning (because you know you can't watch Netflix on the couch forever), creative endeavors for your inner Bob Ross, plus some outdoor activities that will get your blood pumping.
+Read on to find a boredom buster to spark some of that joie de vivre back, stat.

 Fun and Leisurely Indoor Activities